Caner-Yesiltas/Caner-Yesiltas/README.md

 ## About Me ⚡️

-- 2 years as a Content Editor at TikTok taught me how users interact with content and what drives trends.
+- TikTok Content Editor (2 years): Observed user engagement and digital trends firsthand, now I apply that knowledge to create user-friendly interfaces.
-- Lived in Ireland, traveled across the US and Europe, adapting to diverse cultures.
+- Lived in Ireland and traveled around the US & Europe, which enhanced my adaptability, communication skills, and cultural awareness.
-- Active learner of Japanese and a tech enthusiast who enjoys staying up-to-date with industry news.
+- Currently learning Japanese and volunteering in community projects, giving back is important to me!
-- Volunteered at animal shelters and in community services.
+- With a background in English Economics, I bring structured analytical thinking to every project.
-- Always eager to explore different cultures I hope to visit Japan one day! がんばります
+- Always eager to explore different cultures, I hope to visit Japan one day! がんばります

 <p align="center">
   <a href="https://github.com/caner-yesiltas?tab=repositories">📂 Check out my projects in my GitHub repositories</a>